premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

 31. There are two classes named classBird and classParrot.
 Both classes are in the same package.
-Can a private member of classBird can be accessed by an object of classParrot?
+Can a private member of classBird can be accessed by an object of classParrot?p2

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)